EU's Dombrovskis says Greece has eroded trust, which needs to be rebuilt

 Euro zone officials have said that Greece’s stance has undermined their confidence in whether the nation’s new left-wing government can be trusted to deliver what it agreed to in talks with the other countries sharing the euro.

-“Unfortunately the changing rhetoric of the Greek authorities have created a certain erosion of trust, so we must build this once again at this Eurogroup meeting and we are hopeful a solution can be found based on the current program,” Dombrovskis said.

-Reporting by Alastair Macdonald and Foo Yun Chee, writing by Jan Strupczewski, editing by Julia Fioretti
+“Unfortunately the changing rhetoric of the Greek authorities have created a certain erosion of trust, so we must build this once again at this Eurogroup meeting and we are hopeful a solution can be found based on the current programme,” Dombrovskis said.
+(Reporting by Alastair Macdonald and Foo Yun Chee, writing by Jan Strupczewski, editing by Julia Fioretti)